microsoft/RecAI/InteRecAgent/README.md

     bot_type="chat" # model type, ["chat", "completetion"].
 For gpt-3.5-turbo and gpt-4, it should be "chat".
 For text-davinci-003, it should be "completetion"
     ```

-    Meanwhile, we support to serve local models such as Vicuna as the backbone language model instead of OpenAI APIs:
+    Meanwhile, we support to serve local models such as Vicuna or other opensource models as the backbone language models instead of OpenAI APIs:

     1. Download the weights of [Vicuna](https://huggingface.co/lmsys/vicuna-7b-v1.5) from huggingface.